StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

     The Community license supports only a single node.
 To deploy multiple TheHive nodes, you must [upgrade to a Gold or Platinum license](../installation/licenses/license.md).
 A fresh deployment of TheHive on an empty database includes a 14-day Platinum trial, allowing you to test multi-node setups.

 !!! danger "Dependency images"
     The default Cassandra and Elasticsearch images used by the dependency Helm charts come from [Bitnami](https://bitnami.com/).

     Following [Bitnami decision to stop maintaining multiple freely available image versions](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications), StrangeBee Helm charts now reference the `bitnamilegacy` repository for Cassandra and Elasticsearch.
-Bitnami latest public images ship Cassandra 5 and Elasticsearch 9, which aren't compatible with TheHive.
+Bitnami latest public images ship Cassandra 5, which isn't compatible with TheHive, and Elasticsearch 9.

     This has important consequences: